AthiraThulasi/JavaLearningJournal/28_POJO_Class/README.md

 It is a simple Java class that:

-	> Only contains PRIVATE  VARIABLES.
+	> Only contains PRIVATE VARIABLES

-	> Uses GETTERS and SETTERS to access those variables.
+	> Uses GETTERS and SETTERS to access those variables
+	> May include a CONSTRUCTOR to initialize values

-	> Has no logic, no inheritance, no annotations, no framework-specific code
+	> Has NO logic, NO inheritance, NO annotations, NO framework-specific code

 Basically, it’s just a CLEAN CONTAINER OF DATA

  ```
 ## POJO Class Example